graphql-java/graphql-java/README.md

 The query parsing is done with [ANTLR](http://www.antlr.org).
 The grammar is [here](src/main/grammar/Graphql.g4).

-The only runtime dependencies are Antlr and probably Slf4J.
+The only runtime dependencies are Antlr and probably in the future Slf4J.

+### Acknowledgment

+This implementation is based on the [js reference implementation](https://github.com/graphql/graphql-js).
+For example the StarWarSchema and the tests (among a lot of other things) are simply adapted to the Java world.

 ### Feedback